bugladen/NadekoBot/docs/Commands List.md

 `.deletequote` `.delq` | Deletes a random quote with the specified keyword.
 You have to either be server Administrator or the creator of the quote to delete it.  | `.delq abc`
 `.delallq` `.daq` | Deletes all quotes on a specified keyword. **Requires Administrator server permission.** | `.delallq kek` `.remind`  | Sends a message to you or a channel after certain amount of time.
 First argument is me/here/'channelname'.
 Second argument is time in a descending order (mo>w>d>h>m) example: 1w5d3h10m.
 Third argument is a (multiword)message.  | `.remind me 1d5h Do something` or `.remind #general Start now!`
 `.remindtemplate`  | Sets message for when the remind is triggered.
-Available placeholders are %user% - user who ran the command, %message% - Message specified in the remind, %target% - target channel of the remind. **Bot owner only.** | `.remindtemplate %user%, do %message%!`
+Available placeholders are %user% - user who ran the command, %message% - Message specified in the remind, %target% - target channel of the remind. **Bot Owner only.** | `.remindtemplate %user%, do %message%!`
 `.convertlist`  | List of the convertible dimensions and currencies.  | `.convertlist` `.convert`  | Convert quantities.
 Use `.convertlist` to see supported dimensions and currencies.  | `.convert m km 1000`